How do I initiate an incoming domain transfer in your system?

 - Enter the domain name(s) and the associated EPP key. (domain name and its EPP key separated by a comma, and each domain on a new line)

-- Set the desired settings:
+- Select "Modify Domain Transfer Settings" to set the desired settings:

 - Registrar-Lock: If enabled, this prevents the domain from being transferred away once it's in your account.